 US1-Prod does not handle any of the EU1-Prod networking by default as that would create latency.
 Virtual Private Network Site to Site VPNs can provide that if needed.

-I will take a further look at this soon – for more reading check out the OpenStack.org Guide or schedule a meeting with us to discuss.
+For more reading check out the OpenStack.org Guide or schedule a meeting with us to discuss.

 Test Drive